srenegado/paintings-data/README.md

 ```
 You should see these tables now in the ``paintings`` database.
 Check it out easily through pgAdmin.

-To test the tables, run the following commands:
+To validate the tables, run the following commands:
 ```
 make test-staging
 make test-presentation